HRH The Princess Royal

 Baroness Barbara Young of Old Scone accepted an invitation to become an Honorary President of SGHT in May 2010.
 Baroness Young sits in the House of Lords.

 Baroness Young is currently chair of the Woodland Trust.
 She is a former Chief Executive of the Environment Agency and the RSPB.
-The nature of her distinguished career means Baroness Young is particularly interested in SGHT’s environmental initiatives, which include support for research into the prevention of albatross deaths, the groundbreaking Habitat Restoration Project to save the native habitat for South Georgia’s birds and vastly increase their numbers by eradicating rodents from the entire island, and the GSGSSI biosecurity dog team which helps prevent future threats to native wildlife.’
+The nature of her distinguished career means Baroness Young is particularly interested in SGHT’s environmental initiatives, which include support for research into the prevention of albatross deaths, the groundbreaking Habitat Restoration Project which saved millions of South Georgia’s native birds by eradicating rodents from the entire island, and the GSGSSI biosecurity dog team which helps prevent future threats to native wildlife.’